 When you’re about to make the biggest purchase of your life, place yourself in the best buying position possible.
 If you’re the kind of person who buys winter coats when they go on sale in the summer, you’re certainly going to wonder if there is a better time of year to purchase a home.
 The short answer is: it depends on you and your needs.
 Real estate predictions can only go so far despite all the time and research you put in.
 However, it can certainly help to look at the data from years past and use it to assist in your decision-making.

 The Typical Answer

 If going by the standard answer, the best time of year to buy a house is in August or September.
-Usually, during this time of year the prices are lower and the inventory (number of homes for sale) is at its best.
-You can find times of year when prices are lower, but inventory will be much scarcer, or vice-versa.
+Usually, during this time of year, the prices are lower and the inventory (number of homes for sale) is at its best.
+You can find times of the year when prices are lower, but inventory will be much scarcer, or vice-versa.
 August and September have the best balance of both factors.
 In September 2019 the median home price dropped around $8,000 from July, while inventory was still on the higher end for the year.

 Moving in the summer months also allows families to prep their children for changes in school district.
-Entering a new class and group of peers mid-year can be difficult for a student, especially if the student is entering a long established social setting.
+Entering a new class and group of peers mid-year can be difficult for a student, especially if the student is entering a long-established social setting.

-If you’re looking at a market that isn’t balmy year round, summer also provides excellent weather for the process of moving and house hunting.
+If you’re looking at a market that isn’t balmy year-round, summer also provides excellent weather for the process of moving and house hunting.
 Maybe you don’t have kids, or the idea of a trek in snow with all your boxes doesn’t daunt you.
 You may be more inclined to look during a time when houses are cheapest.